 Harvest Community Garden is a nonprofit organization that enables people from the community to to come together to grow organic produce and donate half of it to a local food bank.

-The garden is a member of Community Gardens of Carrollton and is located on the south side of Redeemer Covenant Church’s property.
+The garden is located on the south side of Redeemer Covenant Church’s property and is a member of Community Gardens of Carrollton.
 It is open to anyone who wants to do organic gardening and give half their produce to a local food bank.
 There are 24 raised beds (20’ x 4’) and members of the community can adopt a whole or a half plot for a year.
 The garden also has an asparagus bed, blackberries, pollinator garden, and a xeriscape garden.

 In order to reach out to the Carrollton community and help provide organic produce for those in need, Redeemer Covenant Church partnered with Keep Carrollton Beautiful in the spring of 2012 to build the community garden on the south end of Redeemer’s property.
 There were plans for two phases of building: Phase one was to build 12 raised beds (4′ x 20′) and a storage shed with barrels to collect rainwater runoff, and a fence.
 Phase two was to add another 12 beds.

-In 2015, the church sold the property that the garden was on to a developer, so the garden was moved closer to the church to its present location.
+In 2015, the church sold the property that the garden was on to a developer, so the garden was moved closer to its present location close to the church.

 In 2016 we added a small asparagus bed, blackberries and a xeriscape garden.

-In 2017 Redeemer Church approved the building of Phase Two to add 12 more beds and a shade structure, which we hope to complete in 2018.
+In 2017 Redeemer Church approved the building of Phase Two to add 12 more beds.

 Community members or organizations can adopt a plot (or half-plot) for a yearly fee and commit to grow organic produce and donate half of their produce to the local food bank.
 They also commit to volunteer time to care for their adopted plot, maintain the general welfare of the garden, and help with harvests on Saturday mornings.